midas-network/rsv-scenario-modeling-hub/auxiliary-data/rounds/round3.md

 - Cumulative hospital admissions.
 Cumulative outcomes start at 0 at the start of projections, on July 27, 2025
+- Cumulative and Incident infection.
+Cumulative outcomes start at 0 at the start of projections, on July 27, 2025
 - State-level peak hospital admissions
 - State-level timing of peak hospital admission